 - Change the air filter and commit to inspecting it monthly.
 When it looks clogged with dust and dirt, change it or clean it, depending on the type of system or filter you use.
 (Some filters are reusable.)
 A clogged filter will impede airflow through your home’s forced-air HVAC system, which will make your AC or heat pump work harder to meet the set thermostat temperature.
 Overworking your system can damage the compressor and/or air handler/blower motor.
 An air filter that’s dirty also can result in particles of dirt or dust falling onto sensitive system components and/or blowing past the filter and into your home’s air.
 Don’t buy the cheapest HVAC filters; spend a few more bucks and purchase one that will capture a higher percentage of airborne particulates.

 - Perform some yard clean-up to make sure various types of debris – including sticks, leaves, weeds and other clutter – are removed from around the outside condenser/compressor unit.
 Anything impeding airflow can erode the efficiency and performance of a central cooling system.
-You can also consider cleaning your outside unit, including the fan motor, fan blades and heat-exchange coil, though unless you’re confident about performing the task, it’s probably better to leave this to your trusted HVAC professional.
+You can also consider cleaning your outside unit, including the fan motor, fan blades and heat-exchange coil, though unless you’re confident about performing the task, it’s best to leave this to your trusted HVAC professional.

 - This is an easy one.
 Take a tour of your house and remove any objects that are blocking heating/cooling vents or registers, even partially.
 These could include rugs, drapes, furniture, toys, rugs, boxes, etc. If your HVAC system can’t deliver conditioned air in every room, that not only degrades comfort in that room but also can negatively impact how the whole house is conditioned.